 Paper – How Do You Want Your Flyers to Feel?

-The paper you choose to print on has a heavy influence on the cost of printing flyers.
+The paper you choose to print on heavily influences the cost of printing flyers.

-At Conquest, we offer our “Conquest Preferred” stocks which are the default option when configuring your order on our product pages.
-For flyers, our most used papers include 100# and 80# text and cover weight papers, as well as 14pt gloss cover.
+At Conquest, we offer our “Conquest Preferred” stocks, the default option when configuring your order on our product pages.
+For flyers, our most used papers include 100# and 80# text and cover weight papers and 14pt gloss cover.

 Turnaround Time – How Soon Do You Need Your Flyers?

 Turnaround time is the time it takes to print your flyers.
-So, if you chose a 3-day turnaround time, your flyers would be printed and ready to ship or mail within 3 business days.
+So, if you chose a 3-day turnaround time, your direct mail flyers would be printed and ready to mail within 3 business days.

 Longer turnarounds result in special printing discounts because it gives your printer more time to find jobs that can be run alongside your flyers, which saves them paper and time.
-For example, if you were printing 1,000 flyers and needed them completed within 6 days, the price would be around $55 cheaper than if you needed them printed in one day.
+For example, if you printed 1,000 flyers folded in z-fold style and needed them completed within 6 days, the price would be around $85 cheaper than if you needed them printed in one day.

 Ink and Coating for Your Flyers

-Printing content on the front and back side of your flyers results in more ink used which translates to slightly higher costs.
-For example, 1,000 one-sided 5.5” x 8.5” flyers will cost around $30 less than 1,000 double-sided flyers.
+Printing content on the front and back of your flyers results in more ink used, which translates to slightly higher costs.
+For example, 1,000 one-sided 5.5" x 8.5" flyers will cost around $30 less than 1,000 double-sided flyers.

 The Size of Your Flyers

 Different flyer sizes have varying degrees of influence on the end cost to print flyers.
-This is because the larger the flyer is, the more paper it requires, which translates to higher costs.
+This is because the larger the flyer is, the more paper it requires, which translates to higher prices.

-While these two sizes are the most common flyer sizes, depending on your flyer’s purpose, and whether you choose to fold your flyers or not, when it comes to mailing your flyers, there are flyer sizes that go all the way up to 11” x 25.5”.
-Larger sizes not only will increase the printing cost, but they can also increase the mailing cost.
+While these three sizes are the most common flyer sizes, depending on your flyer's purpose and whether you choose to fold your flyers or not, when it comes to mailing them, there are flyer sizes that go all the way up to 11" x 25.5".
+Larger sizes will increase not only the printing cost but also the mailing cost.

 The size of your flyer should be considered carefully.
-For example, if you have a short message, a smaller flyer like a 5.5” x 8.5” will work perfectly.
-However, if you have a decent amount of information to share or have a message that you really want to stand out, then a larger flyer can have a larger impact.
-Because of this, if a larger flyer doesn’t work within your budget, then consider choosing a longer turnaround time, a different paper, etc., to disperse your marketing dollars in a way that still allows you to deliver an effective message.
+For example, a smaller flyer, like a 5.5" x 8.5", will work perfectly if you have a short message.
+However, suppose you have a decent amount of information to share or a message that you want to stand out.
+In that case, a larger flyer can have a more significant impact.
+Because of this, if a larger direct mail flyer doesn't work within your budget, then consider choosing a longer turnaround time, a different paper, etc., to disperse your marketing dollars in a way that still allows you to take advantage of a larger flyer.

 Flat or Folded Flyers

-Flat flyers will ultimately be cheaper than folded flyers like a half-fold or tri-fold flyer, however, depending on the size of your flyer, and the weight of the paper, you may be required to insert your flyers into an envelope for mailing.
+Flat flyers will ultimately be cheaper than folded flyers like a half-fold or tri-fold flyer.
+In addition to the added cost of running your flyers through the folder, depending on the size of your folded flyer and the weight of the paper, you may be required to insert your flyers into an envelope for mailing.
 This will increase the cost as you will need to purchase envelopes.

-So, to save on printing and mailing your flyers, you’ll need to opt for a smaller, thicker flyer, or a folded self-mailer flyer.
-Folded self-mailer flyers are cheaper because you can still use thinner text-weight papers and you can mail your flyers without the added cost of envelopes.
+So, to save on printing and mailing your flyers, you'll need to opt for a smaller, thicker flyer or a folded self-mailer flyer.
+Folded self-mailer flyers are cheaper because you can still use thinner text-weight papers and mail your flyers without the added cost of envelopes.

 The Cost to Mail Flyers

-Now that you have a good understanding of how much it costs to print flyers, you’ll need to calculate the costs to mail flyers.
+Now that you understand how much it costs to print flyers, you'll need to calculate the costs to mail flyers.

 We discussed above how when it comes to printing flyers, the more flyers you print the higher the cost will be, but the price per flyer will drop as you increase the quantity.

-For mailing costs, it’s a little different.
-For example, if you were mailing 100 flyers, you would need to pay full single-piece postage which is around $0.60-$1.20.
-For larger quantities of at least 200 flyers, the USPS offers bulk mail discounts.
-They offer mailing discounts for bulk mail because you or your print and direct mail provider presort your flyers resulting in a lot less work for the post office.
+For mailing costs, it's a little different.
+For example, if you were mailing 100 flyers, you would need to pay full single-piece postage, which is around $0.60-$1.20.
+The USPS offers bulk mail discounts for larger quantities of at least 200 flyers.
+They provide mailing discounts for bulk mail because you or your print and direct mail provider presort and address your flyers, resulting in much less work for the post office.

 Mailing List Costs

-If you’re mailing your flyers using a mailing list you already have or one created from your internal database, you don’t need to purchase a mailing list.
+Suppose you're mailing your flyers using a mailing list you already have or one created from your internal database.
+In that case, you don't need to purchase a mailing list.

-However, if you are looking to mail your flyers to a new audience, you’ll need to add in the cost of a mailing list.
-The price of a mailing list varies based on the specific data but typically it costs around $50-$200 for 1,000 consumer addresses and $150-$350 for 1,000 business addresses.
+However, if you're looking to mail your flyers to a new audience, you'll need to add in the cost of a mailing list.
+The price of a mailing list varies based on the specific data.
+For example, creating a mailing list based on location and age is cheaper than building one based on buying activity and interests.
+Overall, though, a mailing list may cost around $50-$200 for 1,000 consumer addresses and $150-$350 for 1,000 business addresses.

 Postage Costs and Discounts for Mailing Flyers